lokesh-khanna/19AI547-Blockchain-for-Business/Ex_No_1_DecentralizedCertificateVerification.md

 ### Experiment 1: Decentralized Certificate Verification
+## Name: M Sathish kumar
+## Reg no: 212222040150
 ## Aim:
   To develop a smart contract for issuing and verifying academic certificates on Ethereum, preventing forgery and ensuring authenticity.
 ## Algorithm:
-1. Deploy a smart contract where universities can issue certificates.
+1. Define a smart contract to issue certificates, storing student details and a unique certificate hash.
-2. Store a hash of certificate data on-chain.
+2. Restrict certificate issuance to authorized institutions using address-based access control.
+3. Store only the certificate hash on-chain to protect privacy and reduce gas costs.
-3. Provide a verification function that checks certificate authenticity.
+4. Provide a verification function to compare submitted hashes with on-chain records.
-4. Users can verify the certificate by comparing the stored hash.
+5. Use Ethereum’s immutable ledger to ensure certificates remain tamper-proof and authentic.
 ## Program:
 ```
 // SPDX-License-Identifier: MIT